 This costume is really easy to make.
-You will need some rain boots, pants, a yellow slicker, and umbrella and several little stuffed cats and dogs.
+You will need some rain boots, pants, a yellow slicker, an umbrella, and several little stuffed cats and dogs.
 Do you have a Beanie Baby collection anywhere around the house?
 If you have Beanie cats and dogs you can use them.
 Tie them onto your umbrella, glue a couple to the top of the umbrella, and you are done.

 Cheap and easy, this costume is a fun look to dress up in at a Halloween party.

-This costume is a result of being struck with lightning.
-You can see the "burn" marks the lightning caused when it hit these people.
+This costume is a result of being struck by lightning.
+You can see the "burn" marks the lightning-caused when it hit these people.
 And you can see the homemade lightning still on the person.
 You can wear the lightning costume with or without a friend.
 If you do decide to make it a couple's costume idea, you just have to figure out who is going to be the lightning strike and who is going to be struck.

 - A shirt with holes in it

 - Charcoal or burnt cork to make the shirt look ashy & blackened by lightning.

 - An old umbrella with most of the fabric ripped off and the ribs bent out of shape

 - Mess up your hair - like there's lots of static from electricity